aquibbaig/aquibbaig.in/content/blog/linux/cron.md

 draft: false
 ---

-Ever felt the requirement to periodically execute jobs on your system, jobs such as cleanups or state dumps, even monitoring?
-The `cron` daemon is a service that runs on all main distributions of Unix and Linux which lets you run commands periodically or at any given point of time (scheduling).
-For example: when you postpone system restart for a software update, it queues up a task in cron to be executed at a certain point in time.
+<p style="color: #8a8a8a">Ever felt the requirement to periodically execute jobs on your system,
+jobs such as cleanups or state dumps, even monitoring?
+The cron daemon is a service that runs on all main distributions of Unix and Linux which lets you run commands periodically or at any given point of time (scheduling).
+For example: when you postpone system restart for a software update, it queues up a task in cron to be executed at a certain point in time.</p>

 ## Cron and Crontable
 `cron` is the daemon that schedules tasks for you.